jnk0le/cortexm-AES/doc/aes/CM0_details.md

 ### CM0_d4T_FAST

 Same as d4T but uses basic sbox/inv_sbox in final round.

-Forward encryption consumes extra 256 bytes. (sbox)
+Forward encryption consumes extra 256 bytes. (sbox) Decryption shrinks by 3840 bytes (inv_sbox instead of d4Td4)

 Can be used on typical unstriped memories.